eliben/raft/README.md

 understood in isolation.
 Using a graphical diff tool to see the deltas between the parts can be instructional.

-`part4kv` contains the code of a Key/Value DB that uses `part3` as its Raft implementation.
+`part4kv` and `part5kv` contain the code of a Key/Value DB that uses `part3`
+as its Raft implementation.

 ## How to use this repository